Henry Methvin

 Henry Methvin (April 8, 1912 – April 19, 1948) was an American criminal, a bank robber, and a Depression-era outlaw.
 He is best remembered as the final member of Bonnie and Clyde's gang.
-His role in the gang has often been misattributed to teenage gang member W.D.
-Jones as both men were portrayed as composite character "C.W.
-Moss" in the film Bonnie and Clyde (1967).
+His role in the gang has often been misattributed to teenage gang member W. D. Jones as both men were portrayed as composite character "C. W. Moss" in the film Bonnie and Clyde (1967).

 Biography

+Early life

 Henry Methvin was born in Louisiana on April 8, 1912, to Ivan "Ivy" T. Methvin and Avie Stephens.

+Barrow gang

-He was serving a 10-year prison sentence at the Eastham prison farm in Huntsville, Texas when Bonnie and Clyde came to break out Raymond Hamilton on January 16, 1934; one guard was killed and another wounded in the jailbreak.
+Methvin was serving a 10-year prison sentence at the Eastham prison farm in Huntsville, Texas when Bonnie and Clyde came to break out Raymond Hamilton on January 16, 1934.
+One guard was killed and another wounded in the prison break.
 In the confusion, Methvin and three other inmates took the opportunity to escape with Hamilton.
 Though Hamilton initially ordered them to go back, Clyde welcomed the convicts and offered to let them join the gang.
-Though the three men chose to take their chances alone, Methvin accepted Clyde's offer to stay.
-He remained with the gang until their end five months later.
+Though the three other opportunistic inmates chose to take their chances alone, Methvin accepted Clyde's offer to stay.
+He remained with the gang until their end four months later.

-A month after the breakout, Methvin joined Hamilton and Barrow in stealing guns and ammunition from a National Guard armory in Ranger, Texas, under the cover of darkness on February 19.
+About a month after the breakout, on February 19, Methvin joined Hamilton and Barrow in stealing guns and ammunition from a National Guard armory in Ranger, Texas, under the cover of darkness.
 Eight days later, the men used the weapons to steal $4,138 from a bank in Lancaster.
 Bonnie and Clyde agreed to drive Methvin to visit his father near Gibsland, Louisiana, on March 1.
-Methvin was present when, the following month, the gang shot and killed Texas state troopers E.B.
-Wheeler and H.D.
-Murphy on April 1, 1934.
+Methvin was present when, on April 1, the gang shot and killed Texas state troopers E. B. Wheeler and H. D. Murphy.

 Conflicting reports from relatives and alleged eyewitnesses have implicated each of the four gang members.
-Barrow himself was inconsistent on who he believed was the shooter.
-He wrote to relatives blaming Methvin, who he claimed had misunderstood Barrow’s suggestion that they "take" the troopers, meaning to disarm and take them for a "joyride", and instead opened fire.
-In a later letter to authorities, however, Barrow named Hamilton as the killer.
+Barrow was inconsistent about who he believed was the shooter.
+He wrote to relatives blaming Methvin, who he claimed had misunderstood Barrow's suggestion that they "take" the troopers, meaning to disarm and take them for a "joyride", and instead opened fire.
+In a later letter to authorities, Barrow named Hamilton as the killer.